Sickle Cell Anemia

 Pathogenesis of sickle cell anemia

-Genetically speaking, hemoglobinopathies are mainly autosomal recessive disorders where you will need two mutant alleles to be clinically symptomatic while carriers are generally asymptomatic.
+Genetically speaking, hemoglobinopathies are mainly autosomal recessive disorders where you will need two mutant alleles to be clinically symptomatic.
+Sickle cell trait or carriers are generally asymptomatic.

 Sickle cell disease is common among the Africans and also the Indians.
 The sickle red cells confer some protective mechanism against malaria and has allowed this faulty gene to persist historically.
-Even just one copy of the sickle gene is enough to offer some resistance towards malaria.
+Even just one copy of the sickle gene (sickle cell trait) is enough to offer some resistance towards malaria.ย

 Sickle cell anemia is caused by a mutation in codon 6 of the beta globin gene, where the wild type glutamic acid has been changed to valine.
 Hemoglobin S (Hb S) is insoluble and forms crystals when exposed to low oxygen tension.
 Deoxygenated sickle hemoglobins tend to clump and polymerize into long fibers called tactoids.
 Initially, when the sickle hemoglobins clump together to form tactoids during the deoxygenation phase, the red blood cells are still reversibly sickled.
 But as more and more Hb S forms the long fibers, the red cells become irreversibly sickled and are unable to revert back to its biconcave shape.
 These red cell membranes are sticky and cause microvascular occlusions.
 They also cause vascular inflammation when they adhere to the vascular walls and in the spleen, there is a lot of hemolysis, congestion and infarction as these cells accumulate in the reticuloendothelial system to be destroyed.